-Appointment is typically available between 10:00 a.m. - 5:00 p.m. on Monday through Friday.
-In order to make an appointment, students can simply stop by the AAC or submit a request through the online form.
+Appointment is typically available between 9:00 a.m. - 5:00 p.m. on Monday through Friday.
+To schedule an appointment with an advisor, please access the Advising Appointment Scheduling System.
 Each advising slot typically lasts for 30 minutes.

 Note: Due to high demand for advising appointments, it is critical for students to arrive on time.
 Please be aware that students who are more than 10 minutes late to their appointment will have to reschedule due to time constraints.